 The board will review plans by Arundel Gateway Land, LLC, which is investing $4.5 million for 12 new rooms.
 The new classrooms are needed to allow the developers to move forward with construction of hundreds of new homes in the Meade High School feeder area.

-Earlier this month, the board approved a contract between the school system and the developers to pay for the addition.
+Earlier this month, the board to pay for the addition.